Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts

+It is also informative to examine how the offset distribution evolves as a function of time.
 In the bottom panel of Figure~\ref{fig:weighted_offset}, we plot the evolution of the projected offset distribution over cosmic time for the host of GRB~070809.
-The value at each point in time is the mean of the weighted projected offset for all tracers that are injected into the galaxy before that time; as the galaxy grows and the star formation rate increases, more tracers are populated into the model and incorporated into the weighted mean.
-At early times, few tracers exist in the galaxy (\NTracersComparseFiveToTwoGyr of tracers are injected by $t_\mathrm{GRB} - 5.5~\mathrm{Gyr}$ compared to at $t_\mathrm{GRB} - 2.5~\mathrm{Gyr}$) and the offset distribution is consistent across differing assumptions about the dark matter (DM) halo mass.
-However, as seen in the top panels of Figure~\ref{fig:weighted_offset}, as time progresses the distributions begin to diverge at large offsets since lower-mass halos allow for tracers to migrate farther from their hosts, in some cases $\gtrsim 1~\mathrm{Mpc}$.
+The value at each point in time is the mean of the weighted projected offset for all tracers that are injected into the galaxy before that time; as the galaxy grows and the \ac{SFR} increases, more tracers are populated into the model and incorporated into the weighted mean.
+At early times, few tracers exist in the galaxy (\NTracersFiveGyr of tracers are injected earlier than $t_\mathrm{GRB} - 5~\mathrm{Gyr}$) and the offset distribution is consistent across differing assumptions about the \ac{DM} halo mass.
+However, as can be seen in the top panels of Figure~\ref{fig:weighted_offset}, as time progresses the distributions begin to diverge at large offsets since lower-mass halos allow for tracers to migrate farther from their hosts, in some cases $\gtrsim 1~\mathrm{Mpc}$.

-The mean projected offset of tracers is larger at early times (${\sim 5~\mathrm{Gyr}}$ before the sGRB) compared to late times.
+The mean projected offset of tracers is larger at early times (${\sim 4~\mathrm{Gyr}}$ before the short \ac{GRB}) compared to late times.
 This is because the total mass of the host is smaller and gravitational potential shallower, allowing for tracers to explore a larger volume of their host's outskirts early on.
-However, there are relatively few tracers evolving at these early times since the injection of tracers is proportional to the SFR.
-As more tracers are injected at later times, the mean offset steadily decreases since the galaxy's mass and potential well grow---though these tracers typically have larger pre-SN galactic velocities, they are embedded in a deeper gravitational potential and do not reach the offsets of their predecessors.
-Once star formation shuts off, at $\sim\,t_\mathrm{GRB} - 1.8~\mathrm{Gyr}$ for the host of GRB~070809, the decline in the offset distribution ceases.
-Since few new stars are being born at late times after quenching has completed ($\lesssim\,1.3\%$ of the stellar mass budget), the offset distribution has a slow rise due to unbound tracers diffusing away from their hosts.
+However, there are relatively few tracers evolving at these early times since the injection of tracers is proportional to the \ac{SFR}.
+As more tracers are injected at later times, the mean offset steadily decreases since the galaxy's mass and potential well grow---though these tracers typically have larger pre-\ac{SN} galactic velocities, they are embedded in a deeper gravitational potential and do not reach the offsets of their predecessors.
+Once star formation shuts off, at $\sim\,t_\mathrm{GRB} - \TQuenchGRBOne$ for the host of GRB~070809, the decline in the offset distribution ceases.
+Since few new stars are being born at late times after quenching has completed (\MassAfterQuenching of the stellar mass budget), the offset distribution has a slow rise due to unbound tracers diffusing away from their hosts.